Spit ups are common among newborn. Read on to learn why your baby spits up clear liquid and what you can do.

 Don’t forget to Burp!!

-Make sure to burp baby frequently after each feeding.
-My grandmother suggested burping baby at least 2 times after feeding.
+Make sure to burp the baby frequently after each feeding.
+My grandmother suggested burping the baby at least 2 times after feeding.
 I know that sounds crazy (I thought so too!!) but worked for my son.
 He was less gassy and reduced spit ups.

-If your baby seems fussy at feeding, stop and burp your baby and than begin feeding again.
+If your baby seems fussy at feeding, stop and burp your baby and then begin feeding again.
 Try burping baby every 5 min if you are breastfeeding or early ounce if you are bottle feeding.

 Check out this video to learn about burping method.

-Probiotics can boost health of the gut thereby improves digestion.
+Probiotics can boost the health of the gut thereby improves digestion.
 Including me, some mothers have seen improvement in acid reflux symptoms after feeding probiotic supplements (L.reuteri) to their babies.
-Research study has shown that giving infants a probiotic during first three months of their lives can improve colic, acid reflux symptoms and constipation (source).
+Research study has shown that giving infants a probiotic during first three months of their lives can improve colic, acid reflux symptoms, and constipation (source).

-Some moms have also benefited from use of Nat Phos a natural cell salt for acid reflux in their babies.
+Some moms have also benefited from the use of Nat Phos a natural cell salt for acid reflux in their babies.
 Nat Phos 6X is a natural cell salt that aids with digestion.
 Some babies don’t make enough of it.
 Consult your doctor before administering homeopathic remedies to your infant.
-Dissolve ½ tablet in breastmilk (1 tsp) or formula and give it to baby with syringe.
+Dissolve ½ tablet in breastmilk (1 tsp) or formula and give it to a baby with a syringe.

 Some moms also tried Gripe water or Colic calm successfully for baby reflux.
 Although it did not work for my son’s reflux.

 Is there any Medication for Baby Spitting up clear Liquid?

 There are no medications if your baby is normal other than spitting up clear liquid.
 However, the pediatrician may prescribe medication to help reduce stomach acids in case the baby is diagnosed with GERD.